-Elitch Gardens first opened in 1890, but Lakeside wasn’t far behind in 1908.
-It’s one of the oldest continuously operating amusement parks in the country and it’s still in its original location.
+Elitch Gardens opened in 1890, but Lakeside wasn’t far behind in 1908.
+It’s one of the oldest continuously operating amusement parks in the country, and it’s still in its original location.

-Denver locals feel very strongly about whether they prefer Lakeside or Elitch Gardens; the two parks are very different.
-While Elitch Gardens is always modernizing and expanding, Lakeside does just the opposite.
+Denver locals feel strongly about whether they prefer Lakeside or Elitch Gardens; the two parks are very different.
+While Elitch Gardens is always modernizing and expanding, Lakeside does the opposite.

-Most of its twenty-five attractions haven’t changed at all in decades, and its two roller coasters were built in 1940 and 1955.
+Its twenty-five attractions haven’t changed in decades, and its two roller coasters were built in 1940 and 1955.
 Going to Lakeside is like stepping into the past.

-Even if you weren’t alive in the 1950s or earlier, you’ll feel a sense of nostalgia here for that time period that you likely haven’t felt before.
-It’s a very magical place – if you like sentimental, retro experiences, then you’ll love Lakeside Amusement Park.
+Even if you weren’t alive in the 1950s or earlier, you’ll feel a sense of nostalgia here for that period you likely haven’t felt before.
+It’s a magical place – if you like sentimental, retro experiences, you’ll love Lakeside Amusement Park.

 38. 1Up Arcade Bar

 Speaking of nostalgia, do you like old video games?
-If so, then you need to head on over to one of the 1Up Arcade Bar’s two Denver locations (there’s a third in nearby Greenwood Village, too).
+If so, you need to head over to one of the 1Up Arcade Bar’s two Denver locations (a third in nearby Greenwood Village, too).

 These bars are packed to the gills with vintage video games and pinball machines from the last several decades.
-You can spend hours playing them while you enjoy local beers served by friendly staff.
+You can spend hours playing them while enjoying local beers from friendly staff.

 Both Denver locations are in areas known for the nightlife – one is on Colfax Avenue near many popular music venues and the other in LoDo near the ballpark – so you can dip in and out for a few rounds of PacMan between your other escapades.

-Don’t worry about bringing quarters – there are plenty of machines that will make change for you.
+Don’t worry about bringing quarters – plenty of machines will make changes for you.

 See Related: Best Tourist Destinations in the World